brouberol/blog/content/2025/my-corner-of-the-ttrpg-universe.md

 The one criticism I have before having played the game is that the combat system is a little vague when it comes to how the monster acts.
 After having read a couple of things online, I gathered that you're supposed to telegraph the monster action to your players, and they tell you what they're doing about it.
 The monster action is assumed to automatically succeed, except if the player counter-action is itself successful.

-I'm planning to implement the Monster Action table from [Domain of Many Things](https://www.domainofmanythings.com/blog/combat-in-mothership-rpg-really-doesnt-have-to-be-complicated) (itself taken from [Alien - The RolePlaying game](https://freeleaguepublishing.com/games/alien/)) and steal and adapt their monster decision table to add impredictibility to how the monster behaves.
+I'm planning to implement the Monster Action table from [Domain of Many Things](https://www.domainofmanythings.com/blog/combat-in-mothership-rpg-really-doesnt-have-to-be-complicated) (itself taken from [Alien - The Roleplaying game](https://freeleaguepublishing.com/games/alien/)) and steal and adapt their monster decision table to add impredictibility to how the monster behaves.

 I was so enthused at the idea of playing Mothership that I also bought [Hull Breach](https://www.hullbreachrpg.com/), an anthology of adventures and additional content.